papinlois/crosscorr/README.md

 4. Place your seismic data files in MiniSEED format in a directory of your choice.
 Update the `path` variable in the `crosscorr.py` script to point to the data directory.

-5. Modify the script's configuration variables in `crosscorr.py`:
+5. Modify the network parameters of the stations you want to use in your study in `network_configuration.py`:

-   - `stas`: List of station codes to analyze (e.g., `['SNB', 'LZB']`).
+   - `stations`: List of station codes to analyze (e.g., `['SNB', 'LZB']`).
 You can specify the stations you want to include in the analysis.

    - `channels`: List of channel codes to read (e.g., `['BHE', 'BHN', 'BHZ']`).
 Customize the channels to read from your seismic data.

+   - `filename_pattern`: How is construct the filename of the streams you are going to read (e.g., `'{date}.CN.{station}..{channel}.mseed'`).

-   - Adjust other parameters such as filtering options, network code, and the date of interest as needed to suit your specific data and analysis requirements.
+6. Adjust other parameters directly in `crosscorr.py` such as filtering options, network code, and the date of interest as needed to suit your specific data and analysis requirements.

 ### Running the Analysis